Sasha Talks Tech

 A portable workstation

 A company vehicle – in particular a van – can make a great portable workstation.
-There are now companies such as Taller Movil that specialise in converting cars and vans for commercial use, allowing room to store tools, fitting workbenches, gutting out extra seating and adding useful extensions such as ladder racks and tow bars.
+There are now companies such as http://www.tallermovil.org that specialize in converting cars and vans for commercial use, allowing room to store tools, fitting workbenches, gutting out extra seating and adding useful extensions such as ladder racks and tow bars.

 Companies such as EE meanwhile have created devices that can turn your vehicle into a permanent wi-fi hotspot.
 This can allow you to complete card transactions, electronic document signatures and send emails from even the most remote locations.